isomerpages/sportsg-corp/media-centre/media-release/_posts/2018-07-01-post-Bukit Canberra.md

 As the lead agency for Bukit Canberra, SportSG curated inputs to design and build the hub to allow fellow partners to have opportunities for co-programming through shared spaces.
 The hub is also designed to connect seamlessly with the existing and future cycling networks in Sembawang and the Park Connector Network.The Bukit Canberra is expected to be fully operational by September 2021.

 **Partners’ Quotes**

-Sport Singapore
+<br><u>Sport Singapore</u>

-Mr Lim Teck Yin, Chief Executive Officer of Sport Singapore:
+<br>Mr Lim Teck Yin, Chief Executive Officer of Sport Singapore:

-“We are proud to be involved in the Bukit Canberra project and will do our utmost to co-create a vibrant and endearing community space with residents and grassroots organisations.
+<br>“We are proud to be involved in the Bukit Canberra project and will do our utmost to co-create a vibrant and endearing community space with residents and grassroots organisations.
 Through our efforts, we envision that people of all abilities will come together, play sport, socialise and stay healthy.
 We have incorporated elements like an inclusive gym, sheltered pool, more outdoor exercise areas, as well as the Active Health Lab to help people achieve their health and wellness goals.
 We believe the unique design of Bukit Canberra and its offerings will be a source of pride and joy for the residents and families.”

-People’s Association
+<u>People’s Association</u>

-Mr Desmond Tan, Chief Executive Director of the People’s Association:
+<br>Mr Desmond Tan, Chief Executive Director of the People’s Association:

-“The residents of Sembawang and neighbouring Yishun are excited about the upcoming Sembawang Sports and Community Hub.
+<br>“The residents of Sembawang and neighbouring Yishun are excited about the upcoming Sembawang Sports and Community Hub.
 PA and the Sembawang GRC Grassroots Organisations are pleased to partner multiple agencies to offer residents activities at the community space that will bring families and neighbours closer in forging a more cohesive and vibrant Sembawang community.”

-National Healthcare Group Polyclinics
+<u>National Healthcare Group Polyclinics</u>

-Associate Professor Chong Phui-Nah, Chief Executive Officer, National Healthcare Group Polyclinics and Primary Care:
+<br>Associate Professor Chong Phui-Nah, Chief Executive Officer, National Healthcare Group Polyclinics and Primary Care:

-“Sembawang Polyclinic will be the National Healthcare Group’s first polyclinic that is sited within a community hub of family-friendly sports and recreational facilities.
+<br>“Sembawang Polyclinic will be the National Healthcare Group’s first polyclinic that is sited within a community hub of family-friendly sports and recreational facilities.
 This presents an excellent opportunity for our patients to improve their health by staying active.
 NHGP is keen to collaborate with the various agencies co-located in Bukit Canberra to develop and support programmes in the community that will holistically and seamlessly serve to promote health and prevent disease across different ages.
 Sembawang Polyclinic will also support the growth and development of doctors undergoing their residency training in Family Medicine, and will have integrated family medicine and medical undergraduate training facilities.”

-National Parks Board
+<u>National Parks Board</u>

-Mr Kenneth Er, Chief Executive Officer of National Parks Board:
+<br>Mr Kenneth Er, Chief Executive Officer of National Parks Board:

-“People have an innate affiliation to nature, and being close to nature can bring about restorative effects to mental well-being.
+<br>“People have an innate affiliation to nature, and being close to nature can bring about restorative effects to mental well-being.
 Hence, conserving and enhancing the natural terrain and greenery of _Bukit Canberra_, and setting the new facilities within such an environment will enhance the experience for visitors.
 Being a biophilic City in a Garden is also about how communities become part of the ecosystem and stewards of nature.
 Through participating in community gardening activities and using the park, we hope park users will have opportunities to interact with and care for the green spaces within the hub.”